andrewiankidd/Plextras.js/README.md

 - Set Custom background color (defaults to old plex/web gray)
 - Minimize the sidebar to save screen space
 - Show artwork as background like old plex/web - [@uzegonemad](https://github.com/uzegonemad/plexbgartwork)
-- Add a new to the sidebar with customizable links and header
+- Add a new section to the sidebar with customizable links and header
 - Expand 'Extras' display for movies (shows as grid instead of scroller)
+- Hide Extras, Cast, Related Movies

 ## Install
 #### Option 1: Installing server side: